ArtPoon/slides/markdown/mbi3100-trees.md

 ---

-# Maximum likelihood
+# Likelhood-based methods

 * Search the space of all possible trees for one that maximizes the probability of an evolutionary model, given the data.
-  * Requires one or more methods of moving from one tree to another.
+  * The resulting tree is the *maximum likelihood* estimate.
 * Statistically consistent: will converge to correct answer with enough data.
-* Sensitive to model misspecification.
+* We can also generate a random sample of trees from the posterior probability distribution (Bayesian inference).
   * More feasible with increasingly powerful computers.

 ---